 Middle school students are offered exploratory courses in business and information technologies, life skills, and career decisions.

 In high schools, introductory, advanced and specialized instruction courses are available.
 We have agriculture, business and information technology, career development, health occupations, family and consumer sciences, marketing, technology, and trade and industry.

-The district has a Career Development Coordinator and Special Populations Coordinators to support students in finding internships, job-shadowing opportunities and provide support services for qualifying students.
+The district has a Career Development Coordinator, a Career Development Facilitator, and a Special Populations Coordinator to support students in finding internships, job-shadowing opportunities and provide support services for qualifying students.
 Dual enrollment, CCP and advanced placement opportunities are available at local community colleges.

 Whether students plan to further their education in community colleges, technical schools, four-year colleges and universities, receive on-the-job training, or pursue careers in the military, CTE can be the first step in a pathway toward productive employment and citizenship.

 - CTE is a unique opportunity for hands on learning - putting students at the center of the action.

 - CTE provides the skills and confidence students need to pursue career options, discover their passions and get on a path to success.